tvinchent/pictionIA/README.md

 Copy dist folder.

-Add api.json to the root.
+Add api.json at the root.